clostra/newnode/docs/dcdn-spec.md

 concerns: DHT scalability and security.
 (Watch this space for a new version.)

-If there's no-one found on the URL swarm who can has a valid unexpired *URL content signature*, the peer SHOULD ask an injector or an injector proxy, whichever the peer is connected to, to inject the URL.
+If there's no-one found on the URL swarm who has a valid unexpired *URL content signature*, the peer SHOULD ask an injector or an injector proxy, whichever the peer is connected to, to inject the URL.